 Changes in Eligibility

 Eligible dependents — Notify STRS Ohio by phone or in writing before the end of the month when an enrolled dependent no longer meets eligibility requirements.
 Please indicate the date your dependent is no longer eligible.
-Note: If your dependent is enrolled in the Aetna Medicare Plan or Paramount Elite and you notify us at the end of the month, your cancellation request may not be fulfilled until the end of the following month due to insufficient time to relay the request to your plan administrator and Medicare under their termination requirements.
+Note: If your dependent is enrolled in the Aetna Medicare Plan, AultCare PrimeTime Health Plan or Paramount Elite and you notify us at the end of the month, your cancellation request may not be fulfilled until the end of the following month due to insufficient time to relay the request to your plan administrator and Medicare under their termination requirements.
 STRS Ohio must receive all termination requests by the 15th of the month to stop the next month’s premium deduction from your STRS Ohio benefit payment.
 Premium deductions from your monthly benefit payment do not guarantee coverage if your dependent no longer meets eligibility requirements.

 Employed non-Medicare enrollees — You must notify STRS Ohio if you are employed in a public or private position.
 Coverage under the STRS Ohio Health Care Program may be limited for employed enrollees who are not eligible for Medicare.
 See Employed Non-Medicare Enrollees for additional information.

 Moving to a new residence — If you are moving, call STRS Ohio as soon as you know your new address.
 STRS Ohio will inform you if your medical plan options will change as a result of your new address.
+Keep in mind, coverage is not available if you move outside of the United States or its territories.

 Before traveling to a foreign country, check with your medical and prescription drug plan administrators to learn how your coverage will be affected while you are abroad.